-Installed programs: chage, chfn, chpasswd, chgpasswd, chsh, expiry, faillog, gpasswd, groupadd, groupdel, groupmems, groupmod, grpck, grpconv, grpunconv, lastlog, login, logoutd, newgrp, newusers, nologin, passwd, pwck, pwconv, pwunconv, sg (link to newgrp), su, useradd, userdel, usermod, vigr (link to vipw), and vipw Installed directory: /etc/default chage Used to change the maximum number of days between obligatory password changes chfn Used to change a user's full name and other information chgpasswd Used to update group passwords in batch mode chpasswd Used to update the passwords of an entire series of user accounts chsh Used to change a user's default login shell expiry Checks and enforces the current password expiration policy faillog Is used to examine the log of login failures, to set a maximum number of failures before an account is blocked, or to reset the failure count gpasswd Is used to add and delete members and administrators to groups groupdelDeletes the group with the given namegroupmemsAllows a user to administer his/her own group membership list without the requirement of superuser privilegesgroupmodIs used to modify the given group's name or GIDgrpckVerifies the integrity of the group files /etc/group and /etc/gshadowgrpconvCreates or updates the shadow group file from the normal group filegrpunconvUpdates /etc/group from /etc/gshadow and then deletes the latterlastlogReports the most recent login of all users or of a given userloginIs used by the system to let users sign onlogoutdIs a daemon used to enforce restrictions on log-on time and portsnewgrpIs used to create or update an entire series of user accountsnologinDisplays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabledpasswdIs used to change the password for a user or group account privilegesgroupmodIs used to modify the given group's name or GIDgrpckVerifies the integrity of the group files /etc/group and /etc/gshadowgrpcnvCreates or updates the shadow group file from the normal group filegrpunconvUpdates /etc/group from /etc/gshadow and then deletes the latterlastlogReports the most recent login of all users or of a given userloginIs used by the system to let users sign onlogoutdIs a daemon used to enforce restrictions on log-on time and portsnewgrpIs used to change the current GID during a login sessionnewusersIs used to create or update an entire series of user accountsnologinDisplays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabledpasswdIs used to change the password for a user or group account grpckVerifies the integrity of the group files /etc/group and /etc/gshadowgrpconvCreates or updates the shadow group file from the normal group filegrpunconvUpdates /etc/group from /etc/gshadow and then deletes the latterlastlogReports the most recent login of all users or of a given userloginIs used by the system to let users sign onlogoutdIs a daemon used to enforce restrictions on log-on time and portsnewgrpIs used to change the current GID during a login sessionnewusersIs used to create or update an entire series of user accountsnologinDisplays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabledpasswdIs used to change the password for a user or group account grpconvCreates or updates the shadow group file from the normal group filegrpunconvUpdates /etc/group from /etc/gshadow and then deletes the latterlastlogReports the most recent login of all users or of a given userloginIs used by the system to let users sign onlogoutdIs a daemon used to enforce restrictions on log-on time and portsnewgrpIs used to change the current GID during a login sessionnewusersIs used to create or update an entire series of user accountsnologinDisplays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabledpasswdIs used to change the password for a user or group account grpunconvUpdates /etc/group from /etc/gshadow and then deletes the latterlastlogReports the most recent login of all users or of a given userloginIs used by the system to let users sign onlogoutdIs a daemon used to enforce restrictions on log-on time and portsnewgrpIs used to change the current GID during a login sessionnewusersIs used to create or update an entire series of user accountsnologinDisplays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabledpasswdIs used to change the password for a user or group account lastlogReports the most recent login of all users or of a given userloginIs used by the system to let users sign onlogoutdIs a daemon used to enforce restrictions on log-on time and portsnewgrpIs used to change the current GID during a login sessionnewusersIs used to create or update an entire series of user accountsnologinDisplays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabledpasswdIs used to change the password for a user or group account loginIs used by the system to let users sign onlogoutdIs a daemon used to enforce restrictions on log-on time and portsnewgrpIs used to change the current GID during a login sessionnewusersIs used to create or update an entire series of user accountsnologinDisplays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabledpasswdIs used to change the password for a user or group account logoutdIs a daemon used to enforce restrictions on log-on time and portsnewgrpIs used to change the current GID during a login sessionnewusersIs used to create or update an entire series of user accountsnologinDisplays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabledpasswdIs used to change the password for a user or group account newgrpIs used to change the current GID during a login sessionnewusersIs used to create or update an entire series of user accountsnologinDisplays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabledpasswdIs used to change the password for a user or group account newusersIs used to create or update an entire series of user accountsnologinDisplays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabledpasswdIs used to change the password for a user or group account nologin Displays a message that an account is not available.
-Designed to be used as the default shell for accounts that have been disabled passwd Is used to change the password for a user or group account accounts that have been disabledpasswdIs used to change the password for a user or group account pwck Verifies the integrity of the password files /etc/passwd and /etc/shadow pwconv Creates or updates the shadow password file from the normal password file pwunconv Updates /etc/passwd from /etc/shadow and then deletes the latter sg Executes a given command while the user's GID is set to that of the given group su Runs a shell with substitute user and group IDs useradd Creates a new user with the given name, or updates the default new-user information userdel Deletes the given user account usermod Is used to modify the given user's login name, User Identification (UID), shell, initial group, home directory, etc. vigr Edits the /etc/group or /etc/gshadow files vipw Edits the /etc/passwd or /etc/shadow files
+Installed programs: chage, chfn, chpasswd, chgpasswd, chsh, expiry, faillog, gpasswd, groupadd, groupdel, groupmems, groupmod, grpck, grpconv, grpunconv, lastlog, login, logoutd, newgrp, newusers, nologin, passwd, pwck, pwconv, pwunconv, sg (link to newgrp), su, useradd, userdel usermed vigr (link to vipw) and vipw Installed directory: userdel, usermod, vigr (link to vipw), and vipw /etc/default instance un cetor y.

+chage Used to change the maximum number of days between obligatory password changes chfn Used to change a user's full name and other information chgpasswd Used to update group passwords in batch mode chpasswd Used to update the passwords of an entire series of user accounts chsh Used to change a user's default login shell expiry Checks and enforces the current password expiration policy faillog Is used to examine the log of login failures, to set a maximum number of failures before an account is blocked, or to reset the failure count gpasswd Is used to add and delete members and administrators to groups groupadd Creates a group with the given name groupdel Deletes the group with the given name groupmems Allows a user to administer his/her own group membership list without the requirement of superuser privileges groupmod Is used to modify the given group's name or GID grpck Verifies the integrity of the group files /etc/group and /etc/gshadow grpconv Creates or updates the shadow group file from the normal group file grpunconv Updates /etc/group from /etc/gshadow and then deletes the latter lastlog Reports the most recent login of all users or of a given user login Is used by the system to let users sign on logoutd Is a daemon used to enforce restrictions on log-on time and ports newgrp Is used to change the current GID during a login session newusers Is used to create or update an entire series of user accounts nologin Displays a message that an account is not available.
+Designed to be used as the default shell for accounts that have been disabled passwd Is used to change the password for a user or group account pwck Verifies the integrity of the password files /etc/passwd and /etc/shadow pwconv Creates or updates the shadow password file from the normal password file pwunconv Updates /etc/passwd from /etc/shadow and then deletes the latter sg Executes a given command while the user's GID is set to that of the given group su Runs a shell with substitute user and group IDs useradd Creates a new user with the given name, or updates the default new-user information userdel Deletes the given user account usermod Is used to modify the given user's login name, User Identification (UID), shell, initial group, home directory, etc. vigr Edits the /etc/group or /etc/gshadow files vipw Edits the /etc/passwd or /etc/shadow files